John Seely, Lord Mottistone

 The initials are those of his partner Paul Edward Paget and the Dean of Westminster at that time, Alan Campbell Don.
 The statue was unveiled on 25th November 1966.

 He was a son of John Seely, 1st Baron Mottistone, politician, and his wife Emily and was born on 1st May 1899.
 After education at Harrow School and Cambridge he served in the Great War.
 A brother was killed at Arras in 1917.
 During the Second World War he served in the Auxiliary Air Force and at the Ministry of Works.
 In 1947 he succeeded to his father's title.
 He was Surveyor to the Fabric at St Paul's Cathedral, architect to St George's chapel, Windsor Castle and a Lay Canon and architect at Portsmouth cathedral.
 Among the other buildings Seely & Paget restored after war damage were Lambeth Palace, Eton College and many London churches.
 He died on 18th January 1963 and was succeeded in the title by his brother Arthur.
+He is buried in the family vault in the Cheke Chapel at Mottistone church.

 The statue is in a private garden but can be seen through the door of St Catherine's chapel when the Little Cloister is open to the public Tuesdays-Thursdays.